Ha-L0/Ha-L0.github.io/_posts/2022-11-02-[H4]-PG-VULNHUB-potato.md

 > Unfortunately we are jailed to the `/notes` folder {: .prompt-danger }

 > This restriction can be bypassed by traversing out of the `/notes` folder.
-So the finale payload to get `root` access looks like the following: `sudo /bin/nice /notes/../bin/sh`
+So the final payload to get `root` access looks like the following: `sudo /bin/nice /notes/../bin/sh`
 {: .prompt-tip }

 ```bash